Creating A Realistic Nigerian Wedding Budget For 2023: All You Need To Know

 – Leverage on relationships.
 If you have a friend who is good at her job, you can ask for a friend’s discount.

 – Hire a planner.
-The duties of a planner cannot be over-emphasized.
-At La’ Heiress, we would ensure that you don’t over-do it with the spending.
+The importance of having a planner cannot be underestimated.
+At La’ Heiress, we will help you stay within your budget and avoid overspending.

 – Stay focused.
 Don’t get carried away by all the feferity on social media.